 The process starts with an aspect and the entry of the program $\downarrow$ .
 The crosscuts matching the current join point are extracted (sel).
 The process is iterated with the new aspects (computed by next) and all possible successors (given by step).
 The resulting aspects are combined with the choice operator.
 Due to the finite-state nature of aspects and join points, there are only a finite number of reachable pairs (A, j) and $I_w$ terminates.
 The laws (un)fold, $elim_1$ and $elim_2$ are then used to simplify the expression.

-Definition 3.
-Two aspects A and A' are independent w.r.t. a program P if $I_w(A \parallel A', \downarrow)$ can be expressed as a single aspect (i.e. without $\bowtie$ and $\parallel$ ).
+Definition 4 Two aspects A and A' are independent w.r.t. a program P if $I_w(A \parallel A', \downarrow)$ is a deterministic aspect.